Welcome to the Convo Page!

 This acoustic band, comprised of Centre student musicians, explores the ballad-singing and string-band traditions of the Appalachians, the bluegrass tradition of Central Kentucky, and more recent music inspired by these traditions.

-Centre Jazz Ensemble – Fall 2025
+Centre Contemporary Ensemble – Spring 2026

-African Drum Ensemble – Fall 2025
+African Drum Ensemble – Spring 2026

-Monday, December 1, 2025 | 7:30pm – Weisiger Theatre (open to the public)
+Monday, May 4, 2026 | 7:30pm – Weisiger Theatre

 Led by Professor Justin Balcor, the African Drum Ensemble concentrates on the percussive music of Ghana and West African countries.
 The ensemble uses authentic instruments to explore several styles of music that include, but are not limited to, music intended for dance and ritual.